ImaneMouatassem/ImaneMouatassem/README.md

 ### Hi there 👋

-- 🔭 I’m currently a projects Manager at InfoChain Club
+- 🔭 I’m currently a Software engineering student
 - 🌱 I’m currently learning Blockchain
 - 👯 I’m looking to collaborate on interesting projects in web developement
 - 💬 Ask Me Anything